“I love rock n’ roll / So put another dime in the jukebox, baby / I love rock n’ roll / So come and take your time and dance with me” — Joan Jett.

 17. Harry Nilsson – ‘Without You’

 There aren’t many things that Harry Nilsson could sing and leave us disappointed.
-In fact, we’d bet he could sing a Chinese food menu and we’d have all lapped it up.
+In fact, we’d bet he could sing a Chinese food menu and we’d have all lapped it up like a kitten with a saucer of milk.
 Fitting then that when he takes on Badfinger’s classic ‘Without You’ he makes it as smooth as butter.

 Nilsson was a famed songwriter and his compositions were known for their sardonic wit and acerbic style.
 It means when he took on this track, a notably saccharine number, he not only offered a blended smooth tone to the song but provided it with an edge too.